 The Board shall consist of six personnel, three representatives nominated each by the Council and Barnfield.
-The Council will be represented by two officers and a Member, and in 2018/198 this was the Lead Member for Financial Resilience.
+The Council's representation was two officers and an elected member.
+However, in March 2020, the Council's Policy Committee elected to change the representation to two members and one officer.

-Company Secretarial services were provided by the Council in 2018/19 and the Council's Accountancy Services Manager is the Company Secretary.
+Company Secretarial services were provided by the Council during 2019/20.